random689/tp/docs/UserGuide.md

 You can remove all the teacher’s tags by typing `t/` without specifying any tags after it.
 </div>

-(Comment: should we have examples more specific to teachers and students)?

 Examples:
 *  `editTeacher 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st teacher to be `91234567` and `johndoe@example.com` respectively.
-*  `editTeacher 2 n/Betsy Crower t/` Edits the name of the 2nd teacher to be `Betsy Crower` and clears all existing tags.
+*  `editTeacher 2 o/5 t/` Edits the office table number of the 2nd teacher to be 5 and clears all existing tags.

 #### Find teachers by name : `findTeacher`